AskMeAgain/Event-Meshinery/README.md

             .parallel(new TestContextProcessor(3)) #will run in parallel
             .parallel(new TestContextProcessor(3)) #will run in parallel
-            .combine(this::getCombine)) #this method will combine the results .write(KEY); //write the result to the outputSource
+            .combine(this::getCombine)) #this method will combine the results .write(KEY); //write the combined result to the outputSource

 ### FluidProcessor

 A FluidProcessor is a combination of multiple processors with **different input and output types/context definition**.
 The only condition is that the input of the first processor and the output of the last processor are the same, so this processor can be used instead of another one:

     var task = MeshineryTask.<String, TestContext>builder()
         [..]
-        .process(ListProcessor.<TestContext>builder() //this processor has input TestContext and output TestContext, but the intermediate steps are different
+        .process(FluidProcessor.<TestContext>builder() //this processor has input TestContext and output TestContext, but the intermediate steps are different
             .process(new ToTestContext2Processor(1)) //input is TestContext, output is TestContext2
             .process(new ToTestContextProcessor(2))) //input is TextContext2, output is TestContext
-        .write("");
+        .write("Output");

 ### A complex example of a MeshineryTask

-    //this will run on a Kafka Statestore var executor = Executors.newFixedThreadPool(3); //the processors will run on 3 Threads var inputSource = new KafkaInputSource();
+    //this will run on a Kafka instance var executor = Executors.newFixedThreadPool(3); //the processors will run on 3 Threads var inputSource = new KafkaInputSource();

     var task = MeshineryTask.<String, TestContext>builder()
-        .read("Test", executor) //read from KafkaTopic "Test"
         .inputSource(inputSource) //our Kafka Input source
         .defaultOutputSource(outputSource) //our defaultOutputSource
+        .read("Test", executor) //read from KafkaTopic "Test"
         .process(ParallelProcessor.<TestContext>builder() //run all these in parallel
             .parallel(ListProcessor.<TestContext>builder() //this one needs to do some more work .process(new ToTestContext2Processor(1))